 Supplementary Table 1.
 The 1000 Genomes Project (1000GP) provides the least number of autosomal SNVs, followed by an approximate 6-fold increase in number of exomes in the combined set of 1000GP and Exome Sequencing Project (ESP6500); this is a corresponding ~3-fold increase in the number of autosomal SNVs.
 Our study uses the dataset from ExAC, with 60,706 individuals, an almost 8-fold increase from the combined set of 1000GP+ESP6500; this is a corresponding ~5-fold increase in the number of autosomal SNVs.

 Supplementary Table 2.
-The lists of repeat domains that we performed the motif-MSA approach and are included in the MotifVar repository.
+The lists of repeat domains that we performed the motif-MSA approach and are included in the MotifVar repository, with corresponding number of motifs (regardless of size) and proteins in the human proteome.